 Manage Strong Feelings

 Thinking clearly allows you to take action without behaving impulsively and responding only out of emotion.
+Emotions can be overwhelming.
+Allow yourself to feel your emotions, but resist acting on them when you are upset.
 Creating a workable co-parenting relationship requires that you use your thinking to manage your feelings.
 Develop coping strategies to control your reactions and behaviors associated with co-parenting efforts.
+When you are calm you can see more effective solutions to meet your needs.

 Look for Solutions rather than Focus on the Problems